analysiscenter/cardio/docs/index.rst

 ``models`` module provides several ready to use models for important problems in ECG analysis:

-* how to detect specific features of ECG like R-peaks, P-wave, T-wave, etc;
+* how to detect specific features of ECG like R-peaks, P-wave, T-wave, etc
-* how to recognize heart diseases from ECG, for example, atrial fibrillation.
+* how to recognize heart diseases from ECG, for example, atrial fibrillation

 ``pipelines`` module contains predefined workflows to

-* train a model to detect PQ, QT, QRS segments
-* calculate heart rate
+* train a model and perform an inference to detect PQ, QT, QRS segments and calculate heart rate
-* train a model to find probabilities of heart diseases, in particular, atrial fibrillation.
+* train a model and perform an inference to find probabilities of heart diseases, in particular, atrial fibrillation

 Under the hood these workflows contain actions that load signals, filter them and do complex calculations.